General Guidelines for Proposal Budgets

 Except in extraordinary circumstances, university employees who are being paid from external funds do not receive compensation in excess of their authorized salaries, but if allowed by agency guidelines, faculty members on nine-month appointments can earn up to three months additional summer salary.
 Faculty members may also pay for part of their academic year time from external sources in order to devote more time to the project.
 In the latter instance state-funded salary is replaced by salary funds from the sponsoring agency, and arrangements for this must be coordinated with the department chair and the college dean.

-The minimum salary for research assistants is $7,472 for nine months half-time (10 hours per week).
-There is no maximum salary; however, salaries for research assistants should be consistent with other salaries paid in the department and college.
+The minimum salary for research assistants is $20,758 annually for 20 hours/month.
+Salaries for research assistants should be consistent with other salaries paid in the department and college.

 Salaries for currently employed secretaries, technicians or other staff should be based on current salary.
-Salaries for employees to be hired should be based on the minimum salary for that position in the current Personnel Pay Plan, which is available at https://www.depts.ttu.edu/personnel/jobclasses/jobclassintro.asp.
+Salaries for employees to be hired should be based on the minimum salary for that position in the current Personnel Pay Plan.

 We recommend that you plan for increases of 3 to 5 percent in subsequent years.
 Be consistent across all job classifications.

-The following are examples from federal guidelines of the types of projects which may justify direct charging of administrative and clerical staff:
+The following are examples of the types of projects, which may justify direct charging of administrative and clerical staff:

 - Large complex programs that entail assembling and managing teams of investigators from a number of institutions;